Ascendzor/simple-message-blockchain/README.md

 # simple-message-blockchain v0.1.0

 # Purpose
 To create a client in javascript of a message-blockchain for experimental and educational purposes.
+Once version 1 is released and there are a few clients running in the mesh these strings that are written into the blockchain will never be deleted, that's the idea anyway.
+This project is not intended to be useful, but instead to demonstrate the capabilities of a decentralized additive datastore.

 # What it is
 Decentralized string store with accountability.